Irish Antiquities Division Collections

-Explore the world's primary repository of ancient Irish artefacts
+Explore the world's foremost repository of ancient Irish artefacts

-The collections, archives and displays of the Irish Antiquities division are housed mainly in the National Museum of Ireland - Archaeology.
-This division has a staff of nine, including a Keeper, six Assistant Keepers, Senior Technical Assistant and Clerical Officer.
+The collections, archives and displays of the Irish Antiquities Division are housed mainly in the National Museum of Ireland - Archaeology.
+This Division has a staff of eight, including a Keeper, five Assistant Keepers, Senior Technical Assistant and Clerical Officer.

 The Irish Archaeological Collection

-Based on core collections assembled in the late 18th and 19th Centuries by the Royal Dublin Society and the Royal Irish Academy, the archaeological collections have been added to considerably over the last 100 years and now number in excess of two million objects.
-The collection is significant in extent, diversity and quality and three areas are of acknowledged international standing.
+Based on core collections assembled in the late 18th and 19th Centuries by the Royal Dublin Society and the Royal Irish Academy, the archaeological collections have expanded consideraby over the last 100 years and now number in excess of two million objects.
+The collection is significant in extent, diversity and quality and several areas are of acknowledged international standing.
 These are the prehistoric gold collections; ecclesiastical metalwork and personal ornaments of the early medieval period; and the Viking Dublin assemblage.

-Legislation provides an operational framework for the work of the Irish Antiquities division and is also a statement of public policy in relation to it.
-Archaeological objects found in Ireland are State property and the core collection continues to grow rapidly, mainly as a result of large-scale archaeological excavation.
+Legislation provides an operational framework for the work of the Irish Antiquities Division and is also a statement of public policy in relation to it.
+Archaeological objects found in Ireland are claimable as State property under the terms of the National Monuments Acts, 1930 to 2004.
+The core collection continues to grow rapidly, as a result of both chance discovery and large-scale archaeological excavation.

-All archaeological objects found that have no known owner are State property and finders are obliged to report their discoveries to the National Museum of Ireland (or to a Designated County Museum).* Finder’s Rewards are paid in respect of discoveries.
-Searching for archaeological objects with metal detectors, or excavating them, is regulated by license.
-Archaeological excavation and fieldwork is undertaken regularly by the Museum’s archaeologists to obtain contextual information about new discoveries reported by the general public.
+Finders are obliged to report their discoveries of archaeological objects to the National Museum of Ireland (or to a Designated County Museum).* Discretionary finder’s rewards may be paid in respect of discoveries.
+Searching for archaeological objects with metal detectors, or excavating them, is regulated by licence.
+Archaeological excavation and fieldwork is undertaken regularly by the Museum’s archaeologists to obtain contextual information about new discoveries reported by members of the public.

 European Archaeological collections